About the Program in Medicine & Human Values

 Established in 2003 by William S. Andereck, M.D., California Pacific’s Program in Medicine & Human Values (PMHV) grew from the shared interests and concerns of the Department of Medicine, the hospital Medical Ethics Committee and the medical and nursing staff with ethical issues in the biomedical sciences and clinical medicine.
 At California Pacific, we have a heightened awareness of the ethical challenges faced by the medical profession and the threats that can undermine the trust of patients and research subjects.

 The California Pacific Program in Medicine & Human Values plays a unique role among ethics centers nationally, because it engages not only in traditional philosophical inquiry about ethics, but fuses it with the daily work and service of a community hospital.
 The Program is also embarking on ground-breaking interdisciplinary research projects on moral questions arising from the complex relationships among medicine, science and society.
 Our research draws on and extends the scientific, clinical and educational strengths of the hospital, and aims to play a key role in shaping health policy.

 William S. Andereck, MD, FACP

 Dr. Andereck has practiced internal medicine in San Francisco since 1979.
 He received his BA at Vanderbilt University and his MD from the University of Tennessee in 1974.
 There he was introduced to medical ethics by Drs.
 Edmund Pellegrino and David Thomasma.
-In the early 1980's he studied with Albert Jonsen, PhD, then professor of Bioethics at UCSF and whom he went on to co-founded this Program with.
+In the early 1980's he studied with Albert Jonsen, PhD, then professor of Bioethics at UCSF and with whom he co-founded this Program.

 Steve Heilig, MPH